ironcore-dev/metal-operator/docs/development/dev_setup.md

 **Warning:** Only use this for emergency hotfixes.
 CI will still run these checks and may fail.

-### Disabling Pre-Push Hooks
+### Disabling Pre-Push Validation

-If you prefer manual validation, you can disable the hook by removing it from the settings file:
+If you enabled the hook and want to disable it:

-1. Edit `.claude/settings.local.json` (for personal changes) or `.claude/settings.json` (project-wide)
+1. Edit `.claude/settings.local.json`
 2. Remove the entire `PreToolUse` hook entry that contains `claude-pre-push-check.sh`
 3. Remember to run `make check` before pushing manually